3P's lessons plans

 A simple spelling activity to play in pairs or small groups.
 Use the game to promote teamwork, communication, and turn-taking, building social and conversational skills.

-playground vocabulary
+playground vocabulary swing in park

 A dice and the game board pieces to start.
 Students will answer questions about the pictures on the cards of the color they landed on.
 This improves their ability to describe, name, or use vocabulary in sentences.